-- Pregnant women with gestational diabetes are also prone to developing elevated ketone levels, which can have a profound effect on the developing fetus. - Ketosis due to starvation or malnutrition. - Ketoacidosis due to alcoholism. - Monitoring special diets used to control seizures in epilepsy.
+- Pregnant women with gestational diabetes are also prone to developing elevated ketone levels, which can have a profound effect on the developing fetus.2 - Ketosis due to starvation or malnutrition.3 - Ketoacidosis due to alcoholism.3 - Monitoring special diets used to control seizures in epilepsy.4

-2 Rizo T, Metzger BE, Burns WJ, Burns K. Correlations between antepartum maternal metabolism and intelligence of offspring.
+Foster DW, McGarry JD.
+The metabolic derangement and treatment of diabetic ketoacidosis.
+N Engl J Med.
+1983;309(3):159-169.
+Rizo T, Metzger BE, Burns WJ, Burns K. Correlations between antepartum maternal metabolism and intelligence of offspring.
 N Engl J Med.
 1991;325(13):911-916.